-I first suspected that temperature was a problem in manual brewing when measuring the taste balance and extraction of an aeropress when a good friend, lovely man and fellow SCA trainer, Alex, was practicing for the UK Aeropress championship back in 2016??
-(I think).
+We first suspected that temperature was a problem in manual brewing when measuring the taste balance and extraction of an Aeropress when supporting baristas in their practice for the UK Aeropress championships.

 We were changing variables and tasting the resulting changes, but struggling to get an increased extraction without bitterness.
 I suggested checking the temperature, not at the boiler, but in the brewing chamber.

 Turns out using 96° water, into a preheated pouring kettle, into an Aeropress gave 86°- 88° water at the start of the brew which decreased with time and turbulence (especially if you, like me, like to stir it up to fully saturate the grounds).

 We tried preheating the Aeropress, but plastic doesn’t hold much heat and the hottest we got was 91°.
 That was pouring 98° water directly into the brew chamber with minimal stirring.

 For reference SCA guidelines state to use 93° +/- 3° water for brewing filter coffee

 A variance of 8 to 10 degrees between the temperature of your kettle, and the temperature of your coffee as it brews has a huge impact on your extraction.

 The temptation in these scenarios is to grind more finely to extract more flavour from the coffee but the risk here is that you go too fine, and the fines clog your brew, resulting in over-extracted, bitter tasting coffee.
 (No thanks).

 Actually, taking some steps to better control temperature during your brew can be more effective.